liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 ![note](../../images/tip-pen-paper.png) **Note:** The archetype file is downloaded and installed automatically to your local repository (e.g., `.m2/repository/com/liferay/maven/archetypes/[archetype]`).
-If you configured the mirror pointing to your public repository on Nexus, the plugin is installed there.
+If you configured a mirror pointing to your public repository on Nexus, the plugin is installed there.

 ---

-Following these steps using Liferay IDE or the command line, you can use Archetype to generate all your Liferay plugins!
+Following these steps using Liferay IDE or the command line, you can use Archetype to generate all your Liferay plugin projects!

 Plugin projects generated from a Liferay archetype are equipped with a POM that's ready to work with a parent project.
 It inherits the values for